 For sale, with conditions!
 Now that you can finally take action and sell your probate property in Chattanooga TN/GA, Phoenix AZ, you’ll want to make certain to disclose to your potential buyer that the court’s confirmation of the transaction is required before you can accept, making the offer conditional.

 Commonly, once you’ve petitioned the court for a hearing to confirm your sale, you can expect delays on the court calendars ranging from between 20 to 40 days, from the filing date.

 Plan to collect a 10 percent deposit from the buyer at this time, which is based on the purchase price.

-Because the ultimate goal of the sale of a probate property in Phoenix is to garner the highest amount possible for the estate, you must advertise your court hearing to the general public for a process known as open bidding.
+Because the ultimate goal of the sale of a probate property in Chattanooga TN/GA, Phoenix AZ is to garner the highest amount possible for the estate, you must advertise your court hearing to the general public for a process known as open bidding.
 This allows any additional interested parties to participate in the purchase of the real estate, aiding in raising the final purchase price.